lhp7895/ShadowVPN-wiki-official-20160624/Configure-Multiple-Users.md

 Security Model
 --------------

 The data is protected by `password`.
 It should be kept secret from public.
+All users share the same password.

 Each user is authenticated by `user_token`.
 Each user's user token should be kept secret from other users.

+If you really want to use different passwords for different users, you should start multiple ShadowVPN server instances.